 Note that the CPU doesn't switch to the kernel page table, doesn't switch to a stack in the kernel, and doesn't save any registers other than the pc.
-The kernel must perform these tasks if necessary.
-One reason that the CPU does minimal work during a trap is to provide flexibility to software; for example, in some situations no page table switch is needed, which may increase performance.
+Kernel software must perform these tasks.
+One reason that the CPU does minimal work during a trap is to provide flexibility to software; for example, some operating systems don't require a page table switch in some situations, which can increase performance.